Garment Bag Size Chart & Thickness Guide for Apparel Packaging

 FAQ:

-What thickness is safe for shipping garments?
+What thickness is used for garment bags?

 Related Guides